All network communications in the Sudo system use transport level encryption. This includes HTTPS communications between MySudo and Sudo Platform:

 Initial app registration

 Receiving notifications from the mobile device platform.

-Transport level encryption is also used between the Sudo Platform and other service providers, such as:
+Transport level encryption is also used between Sudo Platform and other service providers, such as:

-In addition to the transport level encryption described above, Sudo-to-Sudo communications are also encrypted end-to-end, which include voice calls, messages and email.
+In addition to the transport level encryption, Sudo-to-Sudo communications, which include voice calls, messages and email, are also encrypted end-to-end.
 Because the encryption keys are not stored on any intermediate servers, it isn’t possible to decrypt the Sudo-to-Sudo communications in transit between the MySudo applications.

-*A Third Party is an entity other than MySudo user, their device and Anonyome.
-Anonyome has no control over Third Party security and privacy policies.
+*A third party is an entity other than MySudo user, their device and Anonyome Labs.
+Anonyome Labs has no control over third party security and privacy policies.

 Article is closed for comments.